 There are certain journalists that focus on VR specifically to tell stories.
 When we looked closely at these cases, we became engrossed by them.
 Nonny de la Peña, a pioneer within VR Journalism, has spoken about why this technology works.
 In one of her pieces, she puts viewers in the middle of Syria from the perspective of a young girl, and a bomb goes off.
 Thus allowing us to experience what people in Syria have been going through every day since the beginning of the Civil War.
 This makes us invested in their struggle– we as viewers realize it could easily be our home being destroyed, or our children being brutally murdered, and feeling these losses through VR makes us want to take action to help Syrian refugees in any way we can.
 Nonny explains that people feel distant from these crises, but once they “experience” them themselves, even virtually, they become compelled to help.

 Just imagine it: you look around you and are suddenly in the ruins of a refugee camp.
 You see a young girl singing, and people walking around the demolished buildings around you.
-Suddenly, a bomb goes off directly where you are.
-You and all the innocent people around you are all attacked.
-The people being murdered through the civil war in Syria are no longer a distant “other”; you are now one of them.
+Suddenly, a bomb detonates directly where you are.
+You and all the individuals surrounding you are attacked.
+The people dying through the civil war in Syria are no longer a distant “other”; you are now among them.
 Because of this sobering display of technology, we are equipped with the power to create social movements.
-Virtual Reality has the ability to move viewers, igniting a fire in people to start a dialogue about these issues, and more importantly, incite change.
+Virtual Reality has the ability to move viewers, fueling a dialogue about these issues, and more importantly, to incite change.

 Creating a Dialogue around Solitary Confinement